Quick Look at the Best Lasagna Soup Recipe

 - ground beef + Italian sausage – love the depth of flavor that the combination brings but feel free to just use a pound of one or the other.
 Or swap out with another ground meat, like ground turkey or plant-based option.

-- noodles – we have only tested this lasagna soup recipe with regular lasagna noodles but you could easily use a different pasta shape!
-Just check the box for cook time and let it simmer to al dente in the soup.
+- noodles – we have only tested this lasagna soup recipe with regular lasagna noodles but you could easily use a different pasta shape or gluten-free noodles (check the cook time).

 - ricotta cheese – highly recommend using a whole milk ricotta or a dairy-free alternative, if needed.
-We have not tested this recipe with a blended cottage cheese.
+Be sure to include the lemon juice – it is our secret ingredient to amplify the flavors.

 - chicken broth – option to use a chicken stock or chicken bone broth for even more flavor!